xbmc/repo-scripts/script.xbmcbackup/README.txt

 To restore your data simply switch the Mode from "backup" to "restore" and type the date of the backup you wish to restore from .
 The files will be copied from your remote directory to the local path.
 The file selection criteria will be used for the restore as well.

+Scheduling:

+You can also schedule backups to be completed on a set interval via the scheduling area.
+When it is time for the backup to run it will be executed in the background.

 What this Addon Will Not Do:

 This is not meant as an XBMC file sync solution.
 If you have multiple frontends you want to keep in sync this addon may work in a "poor man's" sort of way but it is not intended for that.